Geri-Borbas/iOS.Labs.transitions/README.md

 In development
 --------------

-Come back later, or clone if you came from my stackoverflow question.
+Come back later, or clone if you came from my **[Stackoverflow question](http://stackoverflow.com/questions/21591684/why-presenting-view-transform-gets-reset-on-dismissal)**.